folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 ## Summary

-The purpose of this RFC is to lay out the reasoning for creating an option to use Kafka topics created for a collection of tenants instead of separate Kafka topics for each tenant.
 With this RFC, either Kafka topics are created for a collection of tenants or Kafka topics for each tenant can be configured for each deployed module instance.
 Using a collection of tenants will reduce the number of Kafka topics and subsequently the number of partitions.